minibolt-guide/minibolt/guide/bitcoin/desktop-wallet.md

 ## Sparrow in action

 Congratulations, you have now a Bitcoin desktop wallet, capable of securing your bitcoin, running with your own trustless Bitcoin full node!
-Sparrow is a powerful wallet that allows you to use the most advanced features for securing your bitcoins and preserve your privacy.
+Sparrow is a powerful wallet that allows you to use the most advanced features for securing your bitcoins and preserving your privacy.

 With Sparrow you can:

 * Connect any hardware wallet
 * Send and receive bitcoins
-* Have full control throughout the transaction creation and signing process: coin control, PSBT, labelling, byte level transaction viewer...
+* Have full control throughout the transaction creation and signing process: coin control, PSBT, labeling, byte level transaction viewer...
 * Create batched transactions to save on miner fees
 * Create multisig wallets for improved security
 * Coinjoin your coins for improved privacy
-* Analyse your tansactions with the built-in blockchain explorer
+* Analyze your transactions with the built-in blockchain explorer

 For more information, tutorials and support, visit the [Sparrow documentation webpage](https://sparrowwallet.com/docs/){:target="_blank"} and their [Telegram group](https://t.me/sparrowwallet){:target="_blank"}.